 From the creator of Sherlock Holmes, this was the first true Dinosaur novel.

 Whilst Journey to the Centre of the Earth may have created the Lost World trope, this adventure perfected it.
 Far more aspects of this story pop up in future Dinosaur stories than from Verne’s novel.
-The tribe of humans, the giant two legged meat eating Dinosaur that stalks our heroes throughout the novel, and a creature from the lost world of Dinosaurs being brought back to a big modern city like London or New York.
-All of these are staples that we see recur throughout Dinosaur stories like King Kong, Gwangi and the Jurassic Park films.
+The tribe of humans, the giant two legged meat eating Dinosaur that stalks our heroes throughout the novel, and a creature from the lost world of Dinosaurs being brought back to a big modern city like London or New York; would all later appear in classic Dinosaur stories like King Kong, Gwangi and the Jurassic Park films.